speezepearson/speezepearson.github.io/_posts/2016-01-02-how-to-grade-predictions.markdown

 What are some features that "surprise" *must* have in order to make sense at all?

 - The best possible set of predictions ("100%" for days it rains, and "0%" for days it doesn't) should have the smallest possible surprise.
-- The worst possible set of predictions ("0%" for days it rains, "100%" for days it doesn't) should have the smallest possible surprise.
+- The worst possible set of predictions ("0%" for days it rains, "100%" for days it doesn't) should have the largest possible surprise.
 - All other sets of predictions should have surprises *strictly* between those two surprises.
 - Surprise should be "symmetric," in some sense: saying "70%" and seeing rain should be just as surprising as saying "30%" and seeing not-rain.

 What are some features we *want* "surprise" to have?

-- The surprise associated with multiple predictions should be the sums of the surprises of the individual predictions.
+- The surprise associated with multiple predictions should be the sum of the surprises of the individual predictions.
 I can't put my finger on *why* this seems like a nice feature, but... it does.

 How about this definition, for the surprise of a single prediction?